W. N. T. Beckett: Harwich Force

-Beckett served as Sub-Lieutenant in the destroyer HMS Legion, of Commodore Sir Reginald Tyrwhitt's Harwich Force, and took part in the Battle of Heligoland Bight and the Battle of Dogger Bank.
-It was about this time he brought out a pamphlet, subsequently published by the Admiralty, 'Questions in Dutch and German for Boarding Officers'.
+Beckett served as Sub-Lieutenant in the destroyer HMS Legion, of Commodore Reginald Tyrwhitt's Harwich force, and took part in the Battle of Heligoland Bight and the Battle of Dogger Bank.
+It was about this time he brought out a pamphlet, subsequently published by the Admiralty, Questions in Dutch and German for Boarding Officers.
 When HMS Amphion, the first Royal Naval ship to be sunk during the First World War, was going down, Beckett was aboard searching for survivors, and became the hero of a tale often told.
 Amphion blew up and Beckett found himself sailing through the air amongst a cloud of bric-a-brac, and amongst it was the wardroom clock, of which Beckett observed the time as he tumbled through the air and into the sea.

 During his time on Legion, Beckett developed a reputation as an excellent seaman, and a practitioner of fine nautical skills and knot-work.
 These skills and his attention to detail became legendary in the Service, and many shoddy jobs were discarded with the words, "That would never do for Joe Beckett".

 While Beckett was serving with the Harwich Force, he was befriended by the renowned English author Rudyard Kipling, and was invited to his home Bateman's, in East Sussex.
 Kipling was very interested in the Royal Navy, and used Beckett as a source of information for his 1916 naval classic, "Sea Warfare".
 In one of Kipling's letters, he colourfully describes his meeting with Lieutenant Beckett, and states "he held us breathless or weak with laughter".
-Beckett also enjoyed their meeting, and went on the visit Bateman's again.
+Beckett also enjoyed their meeting, and went on to visit Bateman's again.
 He found they had various common interests, including a connection to India, where both men had been born.
 Kipling had previously based the character Findlayson, the hero of his story The Bridge Builders on Beckett's great uncle, the well known Indian bridge-builder Frederick Thomas Granville Walton.